Standby Letter Of Credit (SBLC): Definition, Type & Process

-Pro Tip - The importers & exporters dealing in international trade & transactions need to keep one thing in mind that a Standby letter of credit is not meant to be used for secured execution of transactions, rather they come into action when one of the parties defaults and the beneficiary submits the proof of the same.
+Pro Tip - The importers & exporters dealing in global trade & transactions need to keep one thing in mind that a Standby letter of credit is not meant to be used for secured execution of transactions, rather they come into action when one of the parties defaults and the beneficiary submits the proof of the same.

 It Is Highly Customizable - Another benefit of issuing standby LC is that both the parties to the contract ie. importers and exporters can put their terms & conditions in the agreement after giving mutual consent.
 It can also be customized from one transaction to another with the same transaction partner.

-Seller Is Assured Of Payment - A standby payment guarantee letter ensures exporters that they will be paid on-time by the importers because in case if importers fail to do so, the exporter can show the evidential documents to the issuing bank.
+Seller Is Assured of Payment - A standby payment guarantee letter ensures exporters that they will be paid on-time by the importers because in case if importers fail to do so, the exporter can show the evidential documents to the issuing bank.
 Then, the bank checks the documents submitted by the beneficiary to see whether they satisfy the terms and conditions of the contract specified in the LC and pays the full amount.

 Seller Is Free From Credit Risk - A letter of credit is a safer and more financial tool for the sellers in the international market in case the buyer or importer gets bankrupt.
 As the creditworthiness of the buyer is shifted to the issuing bank, the exporter can recover his amount from the bank as agreed in the standby LOC.
 Thus, a standby payment guarantee letter frees the exporter from the payment and credit risk.

 If you are an international businessman and looking for a safe platform to apply for a letter of credit service, Emerio Banque is the one-stop solution.
-We are offering international trade finance, investment, and offshore banking services to business corporations.
+We are offering global trade finance, investment, and offshore banking services to business corporations.